-Forty years later, Mike has accumulated more than 25,000 flight hours and has qualified in more than 40 aircraft.
-He keeps a very busy schedule as a full time air show pilot flying the Lucas Oil stunt plane April through November.
-“It is incredible to be part of the Lucas Oil Team.
-Their products as well as their integrity make what I do even more rewarding.”
+Forty years later, Mike has accumulated more than 30,000 flight hours and has qualified in more than 40 aircraft.
+He retired as a full time air show pilot flying the Lucas Oil stunt plane in November 2021.
+“It was incredible to be part of the Lucas Oil Team.
+It allowed be to travel and perform over 2600 performances over a 23 year career".

-It wasn’t easy getting where he is today, and as Mike would attest, he fought battles every day.
+It wasn’t easy getting where he is today, and as Michael would attest, he fought battles every day.
 Things didn’t always turn out the way he planned, but Michael's faith in Christ and knowing that "All things are possible through Christ Jesus who gives him strength", are not just words in a book, but a promise from his Father in Heaven.

-With everything he has experienced as a Pilot, Businessman, Husband and Father, Mike still admits to making mistakes every day.
-But he doesn’t want to miss the opportunity to pass on the same gift of encouragement and attitude that had been given to him by his Parents, Grandparents, 2nd Grade Tutor and all who believe in him and the dreams he still chases.
-That is why Mike started the “I Can” program in conjunction with his air show.
+With everything Michael has experienced as a Pilot, Businessman, Husband and Father, Michael admits to making mistakes every day.
+But he doesn’t want to miss the opportunity to pass on the same gift of encouragement and attitude that had been given to him by his Parents, Grandparents and all who believe in him and the dreams he still chases.

 Known as the Super Stinker, the S-1-11B was created for competition aerobatics.
 A field that was becoming more and more dominated by monoplanes.
 Especially Soviet machines such as the SU-26, -29, and -31 at the time.
 In fact, Mike took this particular Super Stinker to a silver medal in the 2004 world championships in Sweden.